Articles

 For teams, the missing layer is normalization and governance:

-The durable control point is not inside any single model provider's transcript format.
-It is the layer around the workstation: the process wrapper that sees approvals and file changes, the network proxy that sees model traffic, the policy engine that can block requests before they leave the machine, and the ingestion pipeline that normalizes vendor-specific logs into a common audit trail.
+The control point is the layer around the workstation: the process wrapper that sees approvals and file changes, the network proxy that sees model traffic, the policy engine that can block requests before they leave the machine, and the ingestion pipeline that turns vendor-specific logs into one audit trail.

-That is how coding assistants actually work today.
-They are local agent runtimes with rich but fragmented traces, useful but siloed controls, and no shared governance model.
-The next step is treating those traces and controls as infrastructure — not as features of individual products, but as a layer the organization owns.
+That is how coding assistants work today.
+They are local runtimes with useful but fragmented traces.
+The next step is treating those traces and controls as infrastructure the organization owns.